 To make the Apricot Filling:

-Place dried apricots in a small saucepan and pour in just enough water to cover the apricots.
+- Place dried apricots in a small saucepan and pour in just enough water to cover the apricots.
 Boil until the apricots are soft.
 Do not let all the water evaporate.
-Add a little bit more to keep the filling from burning if necessary.
+Add a little bit more to keep the filling from burning.

 For the Pastry Dough: